magneticio/vamp2setup/README.md

 Vamp looks for some specific labels when detecting namespaces to be imported as Virtual Clusters.
 These labels are:

-- vamp-managed: a label that tells vamp to import and manage resources from this namespace into a Virtual Cluster with the same name.
+- **vamp-managed**: a label that tells vamp to import and manage resources from this namespace into a Virtual Cluster with the same name.
-- istio-injection: a label that allows istio to perform automatic sidecar injection on the deployments in this namespace.
+- **istio-injection**: a label that allows istio to perform automatic sidecar injection on the deployments in this namespace.
-- cluster: the name of the cluster to which the Virtual Cluster belongs.
-This label will be addedd if it is missing.
+- **cluster**: the name of the cluster to which the Virtual Cluster belongs.
+This label will be added if it is missing.
-- project: the name of the cluster to which the Virtual Cluster belongs.
-This label will be addedd if it is missing.
+- **project**: the name of the cluster to which the Virtual Cluster belongs.
+This label will be added if it is missing.

-Provided the first two labels are set, upon being deployed, Vamp will import all resources into the current Project and Cluster and add the two missing labels to the namespace.
+Provided the first two labels are set, upon being deployed, Vamp will import all resources into the current Project and Cluster and add the two optinal labels to the namespace if they are missing.
 For this example you can just use the following yaml (also available in the samples folder)

 ````